mnvr/notes/typescript-vs-haskell.md

 _When a rose by any other name would do_

-TypeScript provides <mark>structural typing</mark>.
+TypeScript provides <b>structural typing</b>.
 If it walks like a duck, and quacks like a duck, for TypeScript, it is a duck.
 TypeScript does not care at all what name you give to the type.

-Haskell provides <mark>nominal typing</mark>.
+Haskell provides <b>nominal typing</b>.
 It must be called a duck for it to be considered a duck.
 A rose by any other name won’t do.

 Which of these two approaches are better?
 I think it too early, and too sweeping, a comparison to be valid.